Pandemic, politics cause Xi's absence from global talks - ExBulletin

 Pandemic, politics cause Xi’s absence from global talks

-BEIJING (AP) This week’s global climate talks in Scotland and the recent G-20 summit in Rome are not the only international meetings the Chinese leader has not attended in person.
+BEIJING This week’s global climate talks in Scotland and the recent G-20 summit in Rome aren’t the only international meetings the Chinese leader hasn’t attended in person.
 Xi Jinping has not left China for nearly 22 months, since January 2020 when the COVID-19 pandemic first exploded.

 His absence attracted criticism of US President Joe Biden and questions about China’s commitment to reduce greenhouse gas emissions.
 China, the world’s largest emitter, has pledged to start cutting production by 2030 and achieve carbon neutrality by 2060.
 The United States and others urged China to move forward these goals, but she has so far balked.